 Knowing the regulatory route to market is key to successful commercialisation.
-Some digital health products, such as apps, may be classified as medical devices by the Medicine and Healthcare products Regulatory Agency (MHRA).
-More guidance on this can be found here.
+For example, some igital health products may be classified as medical devices by the Medicine and Healthcare products Regulatory Agency (MHRA) (more guidance on this can be found here).
 Most however, will fall under a ‘low risk’ category, so a self-certified/ self-declaration CE mark is possible.
-A CE mark is a key indicator (but not proof of) a products compliance with EU legislation.
-It is a good idea to approach MHRA early and talk to them if unsure whether a product is a medical device: Devices.Regulatory@mhra.gsi.gov.uk.
+A CE mark is a key indicator (but not proof of) a product’s compliance with EU legislation.

-- When developing new products, it may be useful to refer to the British Standards Institution (BSI) Health and wellness apps.
-Quality criteria across the life cycle.
-Code of practice.
+- When developing new products, it may be useful to refer to the British Standards Institution for advice on health and wellness apps.

 - In order to meet the standards required to handle care information, visit NHS Digital’s Information Governance (IG) page.
 Engage with IG teams and requirements early.